Bishop Jack Lumanog

 I am saddened to hear of the death of The Rt.
 Rev. Charles Hurt Murphy, III.
 (Obituary from Christianity Today)

 Bishop Chuck entered into his eternal reward this morning.
-I was blessed to be under his leadership in The Anglican Mission for a time before going on to Pittsburgh with his blessing to serve the Anglican Church in North America in my current role as Canon to the Archbishop and Chief Operating Officer.
+I was blessed to be under his leadership in The Anglican Mission going on to Pittsburgh with his blessing to serve the ACNA.

 Bishop Murphy spoke clearly and often about the importance of the leader’s vision, taking risks for the Gospel and having a bias toward action in an Anglican apostolic movement.